syncfusion-content/uwp-docs/uwp/Charts/How-To/Print-the-SfChart.md

 ---
 layout: post
-title: How to Print the Chart in UWP Chart | Syncfusion®
+title: How to print the chart in UWP Chart | Syncfusion®
 description: Print the UWP Chart to create physical copies of chart visuals for reporting, presentation, and documentation purposes.
 platform: uwp
 control: SfChart
 documentation: ug
 ---

-# How to Print the Chart in UWP Chart
+# How to print the chart in UWP Chart

 To print the SfChart, call the Print method.